hapax/hapax.github.io/assets/eratosthenes.md

 #### Two for the price of one

-During the vernal equinox, I had a chance to do a similar experiment.
+During the vernal equinox in March this year, I had a chance to do a similar experiment.
 The solstice---when Eratosthenes measured---is the time of year when the sun is furthest from the plane of the equator.
 The equinox is the opposite, with the sun passing through this plane.